“`html

 Turn Your Passion for Nails Into a Licensed Career — Faster Than You Think.

-AVI Career Training’s Nail Technology program gives you the hands-on skills, professional credentials, and industry-ready confidence to pass the Virginia State Board exam and step into a career you love.
+AVI Career Training’s Nail Technology (NO FINANCIAL AID FOR THIS PROGRAM) program gives you the hands-on skills, professional credentials, and industry-ready confidence to pass the Virginia State Board exam and step into a career you love.
 Located in Vienna, VA — right in the heart of Northern Virginia — we train students from Fairfax County, McLean, Reston, Tysons, Falls Church, Herndon, and across the entire DC metro corridor.

 This isn’t just beauty school.
 This is your career, built in months — not years.